What About Forgiveness?Oct 28th, 2010 | By Christina Enevoldsen | Category: All Posts, Christina's Blog

 To finally get rid of the anger that was pushing me, I had to take it out and deal with it.
 I had to face its source and look at all the pain associated with it.
 I had to recognize that the true target of my anger was my parents, not me.
 By then, I realized I was just as angry with my mother for protecting my dad, maybe even more so.

 I had a new definition of forgiveness which didn’t include reconciliation, but in my heart, forgiveness represented a threat.
-Someone suggested that I forgive my parents and I reacted as though that person was locking me in a cage with a hairy beast with long claws, razor teeth and yellow eyes.
+Someone suggested that I forgive my parents and I reacted as though that person was locking me in a cage with a hairy beast with long claws, razor teeth and glowing, yellow eyes.
 In my mind, forgiveness would disarm me and leave me vulnerable to more abuse.
 I couldn’t be pressured into forgiveness or anything else related to a type of performance or measuring up.
 My forgiveness facade was blown and I didn’t care.
 I had to continue to sort out my feelings instead of covering them up.

 I continued to write and talk about my anger, fear and pain.
 One day, after months and months of processing, I woke up and actually wanted to forgive my mom and dad.
 I was shocked.
 The day before, I hadn’t felt anywhere near being able to forgive.
 Suddenly, I was prepared to drop of the baggage of offense.
+I no longer wanted the responsibility of trying to control what they deserved.

 Once I made that decision, I felt lighter, freer.
 I wouldn’t have believed how much of a difference it made.

 I still don’t have a relationship with my parents and I don’t ever intend to.
 Even over the relational and physical distance, they continue their abuse.
-Occasionally, more things from the past come to light and I’m continually challenged to sort out my feelings in that regard.
+Occasionally, more things from the past come to light and I’m challenged to sort out my feelings in that regard.
 My forgiveness has been a layered process.
 I don’t consider my parents much at all anymore, either with pain or longing.
 In many ways, they are a distant memory and are becoming more so over time as I continue to face my past.
 I’ll never forget what they did or failed to do, but there isn’t pain attached to the memories that I’ve worked through.

 I don’t think those people who tried to sell me forgiveness were trying to hurt me.
 I’m sure they were only trying to help and were speaking from their own fears.
 They may not have intended harm, but it was harmful.
 Forgiveness is a personal issue and one of the most sensitive in dealing with abuse.
 Forgiving my parents was one product of my healing, not the means to it.